UnlockedLabs/intro-to-web-dev-curriculum/content/assignments/orbit-report/project-intro/index.md

 1. Multiple **buttons** that show satellites in an orbit path.
 When a user clicks a button the table will render the satellites with that designated orbit path.

 ## Getting Started
-Fork and clone the Graded Assignment's [starter code](https://github.com/LaunchCodeEducation/orbitReport-React).
+First, find `orbitReport-React.git` in GitWeb, copy the repo’s URL for cloning, and clone the project to a directory on your machine.
+For a refresher on locating and cloning git repositories please revisit [this section]({{% relref "../../../content/how-programs-work/reading/your-first-program/index.md#go-to-gitweb" %}})

 Open the project in Visual Studio Code.

 ### Starter Code Check